 Dr. Donald Unger

-Dr. Unger reported that he had been cracking the knuckles of his left hand at least twice daily over a 50-year period, while the right hand was never cracked and used as a control.7
+Dr. Unger reported that he had been cracking the knuckles of his left hand at least twice daily over a 50-year period, while the right hand was never cracked and used as a control.

-Unger wrote, "During the author's childhood, various renowned authorities (his mother, several aunts and his mother-in-law) informed him that cracking his knuckles would lead to arthritis of the fingers."
+Unger wrote, "During the author's childhood, various renowned authorities (his mother, several aunts, and his mother-in-law) informed him that cracking his knuckles would lead to arthritis of the fingers."